Apanatshka/blog/content/ll-parsing-recursive-descent.md

 The $\downarrow{}X$ is an abbreviation for an $\varepsilon, \varepsilon \rightarrow X$ edge that pushes a symbol on the stack unconditionally, it was hard to get graphviz to cooperate on node placement of this graph otherwise...
 Now at every node that had a sort transition you have multiple transition options, these are where you need to look ahead.
 Soooo...

-Step 3: at a sort transition node, for each $\downarrow$ transition, follow transitions until you've consumed _k_ terminals (2 in this example) from the input.
+Step 3: At a sort transition node, for each $\downarrow$ transition, follow transitions until you've consumed _k_ terminals (2 in this example) from the input.
 These are the terminals of the column in the parse table, and the rule of the $\downarrow$ transition gets put into that cell.
 You can also put the look-ahead into the automaton:

 {{ digraph(gz_file="parsing-and-all-that/ll-single-automaton-lookahead.gv", alt="Single PDA using the automata from the grammar rules with lookahead noted") }}